 Dr. Boette was active in many civic and community organizations, and received numerous honors and awards in her lifetime.
 She organized the first Girl Scout troop in Parkersburg, and received a citation for contributing significantly to the Girl Scout movement.
 She was listed in "Who's Who in West Virginia" and composed the 1963 West Virginia Centennial Song.
 In 1993, Governor Gaston Caperton named her Outstanding West Virginian.
 Other organizations in which she was active included Ohio River Valley Chapter of Arts & Letters, the American Association of University Women, the Parkersburg Community Concerts Board, and the Blennerhassett Chapter of American Guild of Organists.
 An established author, Dr. Boette wrote several publications and presentations on music.
 The West Virginia Library Association honored one of her books, a compilation of folks songs called, "Singa Hipsy Doodle and other West Virginia Folk Songs."

+In 1991, Dr. Boette created the Dr. Marie D. Boette Music Scholarship Fund with the Parkersburg Area Community Foundation to provide graduates of Parkersburg High School pursue a musical career in post high school education.
 Recipients of the Dr. Marie D. Boette Music Scholarship are selected on the basis of good character, leadership qualities, and an interest in and dedication to music.
 The scholarship is offered to a graduating senior from Parkersburg High School who is planning to attend a post-high school educational institution majoring in music, either instrumental or voice.

 Dr. Boette passed away on November 21, 1995.
 Her scholarship fund is a reminder of the importance of the arts and a symbol of a local educator's love for education and our community.